 We respect your rights of privacy and are happy to provide further information about any ‘profile’ details that we may hold about you in accordance with your data subject access rights under current legislation.

-In accordance with those rights, you may also at any time request that we update, correct or delete any ‘profile’ information that we may hold about you and/or no longer use it for direct marketing or purposes (EU GDPR Article 21(2)).
+In accordance with those rights, you may also at any time request that we update, correct or delete any ‘profile’ information that we may hold about you and/or no longer use it for direct marketing or purposes (EU/ UK GDPR Article 21(2)).